twotwentyseven/handbook/leaving-procedure.md

 We don't have team members leave often.
 It's sad when they do but we also want to make sure there is a clear process to follow so we all can focus on spending time together and saying proper goodbyes rather than worrying about some of these details.

-## Thiniking of leaving?
+## Thinking of leaving?

 We always hope you'll talk with us if you're unhappy - we never, ever want anyone to leave if we can avoid it.
 So when in doubt, talk with Nathan or Eric.

-If you do decide it's time to move on, you'll need to share that with Nathan and Eric and then make it official over email.
-We'll then calculate your last day.
+If, however, you do decide it's time to move on to pastures new, you'll need to let Nathan and Eric know, and make it official over email.
+We'll then calculate your last day, and moneys owed.

+In your resignation email, please ensure the following:

+* The date of resignation
+* Your requested final day (this may not be your actual final day, dependant on your contractual notice period, holidays accrued, etc)
+* Optionally, your reason for leaving

 ## What to do in your last month(s)